in28minutes/deploy-spring-boot-aws-eb/README.md

 How about learning AWS by deploying Spring Applications to Cloud using Elastic Beanstalk?

-In this course, we deploy a variety of Spring Boot Applications to the Cloud:
-- REST APIs - Hello World and Todo - Jar
-- Todo Web Application War
-- Full Stack Application with React and Spring Boot
-- Single Container with REST API
-- Multi Container with Todo REST API talking to MySQL

-This course would be a perfect first step as an introduction to AWS and the Cloud.

-You will learn about automating deployments with Elastic Beanstalk CLI and creating a continuous delivery pipeline with AWS Code Pipeline.
-You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Elastic Beanstalk.

-You will be using a number of AWS Services - EC2, S3, AWS CodePipeLine, AWS CodeBuild, SQS, IAM, CloudWatch.

-You will be using deploying a variety of projects to Amazon Web Services (AWS).
-These projects are created with  React (Frontend Framework), Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Node (npm), Visual Studio Code (TypeScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
-We will help you set up each one of these.

 ## Getting Started
 - [Video - Docker in 5 Steps](https://youtu.be/Rt5G5Gj7RP0)
 - [Video - Spring in Steps](https://www.youtube.com/watch?v=edgZo2g-LTM)